Safest Teeth Whiteners

 SmileDirectClub also offers a payment plan, where you’ll pay $89/month after a $250 down payment.
 Some dentists/orthodontists offer payment plans for Invisalign treatment.

-In addition, both Invisalign and SmileDirect accept insurance.
+Both Invisalign and SmileDirect accept insurance.
 You can also pay with an HSA/FSA.

-SmileDirectClub offers two different options that allow you to get started with treatment.
+SmileDirectClub offers two different options that allow you to get started with treatment:

 Invisalign treatment lasts between 12 and 24 months, sometimes longer for more severe cases.
 This longer time frame ensures your teeth are moving safely and accurately.